dinhquy94/QVideoCaptioning/README.md

-# 🎬 VidCap: End-to-End Video Captioning with Multi-Modal Feature Fusion
+# 🎬 QVidCap: End-to-End Video Captioning with Multi-Modal Feature Fusion

-**VidCap** is an end-to-end deep learning framework for video captioning.
+**QVidCap** is an end-to-end deep learning framework for video captioning.
 It generates natural language descriptions for short video clips by integrating motion, object, and context features using a multi-head attention-based architecture and a powerful language decoder.

 ---